Inflation in Japan hits highest level since 1981

 Story highlights

 The biggest price jump was seen in prices of processed food items.
-Prices were also higher for electricity and durable goods like air conditioner.
-The inflation is fuelled in part by higher energy cost.
+Prices were also higher for electricity and durable goods like air conditioners.
+The inflation is fuelled in part by higher energy costs.

 The biggest price jump was seen in prices of processed food items.
-Prices were also higher for electricity and durable goods like air conditioner.
-The inflation is fuelled in part by higher energy cost.
+Prices were also higher for electricity and durable goods like air conditioners.
+The inflation is fuelled in part by higher energy costs.

 Inflation in Japan rose to its highest level since 1981 in November, as per data released on Friday (December 23).
-The inflation is fuelled in part by higher energy cost.
+The inflation is fuelled in part by higher energy costs.

 The data released by internal affairs ministry showed that core consumer prices (excluding volatile fresh food costs) rose by 3.7 per cent in November compared to a year earlier.

-The biggest price jump was seen in prices of processed food items.
-Prices were also higher for electricity and durable goods like air conditioner.
+The biggest price jump was seen in processed food items.
+Prices were also higher for electricity and durable goods like air conditioners.

 The November figure is well below the sky-high levels that have sparked concern in the United States, Britain and elsewhere, but far exceeds the Bank of Japan's long-term goal of 2.0 percent.